 Fernandez Ranch is the largest Bay Area park that’s owned and operated by a land trust and is open to the public.
 The park is something of a showpiece for the John Muir Land Trust; everything from the trails to the parking lot and even the trail maps have been developed to exceptionally high standards.

 The park gets a steady stream of visitors on nice spring weekends, but most of them are actually here to visit the neighboring Pinole Valley Watershed.
-Fernandez Ranch is, in fact, the best way to access the Watershed, since the Watershed’s other entrances either don’t have any parking or require climbing unpleasantly steep hills.
+Fernandez Ranch is, in fact, the best way to access the Watershed, since the Watershed’s other entrances either don’t have any parking or have steep or poorly-maintained access trails.

 The trail loop described below combines several wooded singletrack trails, a bit of a rarity in the East Bay, climbing to an open ridgetop and then crossing into the Pinole Valley Watershed.
 The Watershed is by far the most scenic part of the loop; the trails in Fernandez Ranch itself are pleasant but don’t have any really great views.